The Diet Chef

 First, heat a dutch oven or heavy bottom pot to medium high heat.

-Then, while waiting for the pot to heat up, season the chopped beef with salt and pepper.
+Then, while waiting for the pot to heat up, you'll want to turn the bottom round roast or chuck roast into chopped beef and season it with salt and pepper.

-Next, add the olive oil to the dutch oven, followed by the beef.
+Next, you can add the olive oil to the dutch oven, followed by the minced beef.

 Step 2: Make the Stewing Liquid

-Next, add the celery, carrots, and red onion to the same pot.
+Next, you can add the celery, carrots, and red onion to the same pot.
 Cook the vegetables for about 10 minutes, occasionally stirring, until they soften.

-Now, add the meat back to the pot and stir, mixing it with all the vegetables.
+Now, you'll want to add the minced meat back to the pot and stir, mixing it with all the vegetables.

-Then, add the crushed tomatoes followed by the thyme, bay leaves, and beef stock.
+Then you can add the crushed tomatoes, followed by the thyme, bay leaves, and beef stock.
 Stir to combine, making sure to scrape up any of the browned bits at the bottom of the pan.

 Step 3: Simmer and Serve